jgoodrich77/hookupJS/test-code/standalone/search-ranking/README.md

     -K <str>            Google API key to use (default: "-- invalid key --") -n <int>            number of pages to fetch (default: 1) -p <int>            number of results per page (default: 10) -d|--date=<str>     fetch data for keywords that have not been fetched since before this date.
     -i|--import         import keywords that are not in the database already (otherwise they will be skipped)
+    -t|--tag=<str>      when combined with import, applies tag to all keywords matched.
+If import is not provided, ignores --keyword and --file, and only fetches for keywords tagged with tag.
+This can work combined with --date option as well.
     -k|--keyword=<str>  fetch ranking results for a single keyword -f|--file=<file>    fetch ranking results for a list of keywords in a file